Tirzepatide for Weight Loss

 Weight loss plateau at 20-22.5% average.
 Some patients achieve 25%+ loss.
 Maintenance phase with sustained metabolic benefits.

-Oral contraceptive effectiveness may be reduced during initial treatment.
-Consider non-oral contraception during the first 4 weeks of treatment and for 4 weeks after each dose increase.
+Birth control pills may absorb less effectively during the first weeks of treatment.
+Consider backup contraception (condoms) during the first 4 weeks and for 4 weeks after each dose increase, or switch to a non-oral method (patch, ring, IUD).

-Contraindicated.
-Discontinue at least 1 month before planned conception.
-Animal studies showed adverse developmental effects at high doses.
+Do not use during pregnancy.
+Stop tirzepatide at least 1 month before trying to conceive.
+Animal studies showed harm to the fetus at high doses.

 Not yet FDA-approved for adolescents.
-Clinical trials in teens (SURMOUNT-TEENS) are underway.
-Off-label use is at the provider's discretion.
+Clinical trials in teens (SURMOUNT-TEENS) are in progress.
+Some doctors prescribe it off-label for teens with severe obesity.

 Clinical trials suggest tirzepatide produces greater average weight loss (20-22.5%) compared to semaglutide (15-17%).
 However, individual responses vary.
 The SURPASS-2 trial directly compared Mounjaro to Ozempic and showed superior A1C reduction and weight loss with tirzepatide.